-135)A Native Peoples of Canada
+2350A Native Peoples of Canada

 A general introduction to native cultures of Canada.
-Following a review of prehistory, it first considers the geographic "culture areas" in Canada and representative tribes in them, then
+Following a review of prehistory, it first considers the geographic "culture areas" in Canada and representative tribes in them, then considers Canadian native ethnohistory, and concludes with a consideration of contemporary native peoples.

-236 B Native Peoples of the United States
+2360B Native Peoples of the United States

 A general introduction to native cultures in the United States.
-Following a review of prehistory, it unsiders the geographic "culture areas" in the United States and representative tribes in them, then considers United States native ethnohistory, and concludes with a consideration of contemporary native peoples.
+Following a review of prehistory, it considers the geographic "culture areas" in the United States and representative tribes in them, then considers United States native ethnohistory, and concludes with a consideration of contemporary native peoples.

-1370 Peoples and Cultures of the World I
+2370 Peoples and Cultures of the World I

 Each year, the Peoples class surveys the peoples of a specific geographic area.
-The class includes hekground material on geography, climate, and history.
+The class includes background material on geography, climate, and history.
 Its focus is on the people themselves, their social organizations and political, economic and kinship systems and their problems of modernization and development.
 Consult the department to find which regions are to be offered in the near future.